alboehm/alboehm.github.io/_projects/wip_project.md

 ---

 ## Background
 Because I want to work on controls systems in graduate school and as a career, I decided to focus my senior design project around the subject, concentrating on areas in controls I have not yet had the opportunity to work with.
-There were no options available that fit this criterium, so I collaborated with my mechatronics professor to design one.
+There were no options available that fit this criterion, so I collaborated with my mechatronics professor to design one.

 ## Project Overview